Azure-Samples/ai-rag-chat-evaluator/README.md

 * `latency`: The time it takes for the chat app to generate an answer, in seconds.
 * `length`: The length of the generated answer, in characters.
-* `answer_has_citation`: Whether the answer contains a correctly formatted citation to a source document, assuming citations are in square brackets.
+* `has_citation`: Whether the answer contains a correctly formatted citation to a source document, assuming citations are in square brackets.
+* `citation_match`: Whether the answer contains at least all of the citations that were in the ground truth answer.

 ### Sending additional parameters to the app